 Better Breathing = Better Sleeping = Better Days.

-Poor sleep and daytime fatigue often begin with airway dysfunction.
+Poor sleep and excessive daytime fatigue often begin with airway dysfunction.
 We work to improve nasal breathing and oral rest posture for better sleep, focus, and energy, allowing you to maintain a healthy upper airway that allows air to flow from your nose or mouth to your lungs.
 Orofacial Myofunctional therapy is an effective way to enhance airway health by retraining the muscles involved in the breathing process.
+Left untreated, airway dysfunction can contribute to serious sleep disorders that affect your overall health and well-being.

 Call